Loading...

 Phase 2: Amicable Collection — Locally Delivered

 Formal demand from a licensed local entity.
-Phone calls in the debtor's language.
+Phone calls in the debtor’s language.
 Field visits where feasible.
-The same tactics that work domestically, but executed by someone with local standing, local licensing, and local credibility.
-This phase resolves 60-70% of international commercial debts — because the debtor who ignored your overseas emails can't ignore a licensed collector in their own city.
+This phase resolves 60–70% of international commercial debts — because the debtor who ignored your overseas emails can’t ignore a licensed collector in their own city.

 Phase 3: Legal Proceedings — In the Right Court

-For debts that don't resolve amicably, legal action in the debtor's jurisdiction — or in a jurisdiction specified by the contract.
+For debts that don’t resolve amicably, legal action in the debtor’s jurisdiction — or in a jurisdiction specified by the contract.
 The local legal team handles filing, representation, and court appearances.
-You receive reporting in your language.
 The debtor faces proceedings in their own courts, from a legal team that knows those courts intimately.

 Phase 4: Enforcement — The Part That Gets You Paid

 Judgments without enforcement are paper.
-Each jurisdiction has its own enforcement toolkit.
-In Dubai, that includes travel bans and bank freezes.
-In Germany, it's Zwangsvollstreckung through the Gerichtsvollzieher.
-In the US, it's asset discovery and garnishment.
+In Dubai: travel bans and Amr Al Ada’ bank freezes.
+In Germany: Zwangsvollstreckung through the Gerichtsvollzieher.
+In the US: asset discovery and garnishment.
 An experienced global service knows which tools exist, which work, and which sequence creates maximum pressure in each specific country.

 Key Jurisdictions: What Makes Each One Different